ignite/cli/docs/guide/nameservice/02-messages.md

 The [starport scaffold message](https://docs.starport.network/cli/#starport-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
 By default, a message is scaffolded in a module with a name that matches the name of the project, in this case `nameservice`.

-### Add The MsgBuyName Message
+### Add the MsgBuyName Message

-To create the `MsgBuyName` for the nameservice module:
+To create the `MsgBuyName` message for the nameservice module:

 ```bash
 starport scaffold message buy-name name bid